 HYDRANGEA ARBORESCENS (EX.
 ‘ANNABELLE,’ ‘BELLA ANNA,’ ‘INCREDIBALL’ AND ‘STERILE’)

-Blooms: Blooms on new wood.
-These hydrangeas are typically June-August bloomers and produce their flowers on the tips of current season’s growth.
+- Blooms: ARBORESCENS bloom on new wood.
+They are June-August bloomers.
+Flowers are produced on the tips of the current season’s growth.

-Pruning/Deadheading: The Only deadhead spent flowers during the season is needed.
-Actual stem pruning should be completed by early July to allow next year’s flower buds to ‘set’ on the current growth.
-Many of these hydrangeas are known for ‘not’ flowering or inconsistent flowering, as the flower buds (or stems with the flower buds) are often damaged over the winter.
-The plant re-grows (usually from the ground or lower stems) the following year with excellent foliage, but very few or no flowers.
-If the stems die over the winter, they are pruned back for spring cleanup, removing the flower buds as well (which were dead anyway).
-In the spring, if there is dieback, cut back dead stems until healthy buds are found.
-In many cases, the stems are removed at ground level, and new growth appears from the roots.
+- Pruning/Deadheading: During the season as needed, deadhead spent flowers.
+By early July, actual stem pruning should be completed to allow next year’s flower buds to set on the current growth.
+Macrophylla is known for inconsistent flowering due to winter damage.
+The plant often re-grows the following year with excellent foliage but limited flowers.
+In the spring, if there is dieback, cut back dead stems to the healthy buds.
+In many cases, remove the stems at ground level and the new growth will appear from the roots.

-WINTER PROTECTION FOR macrophylla selections: It is suggested to provide winter protection for the stems.
-Building a small cage around the plant with chicken wire, and filling it with finely ground leaves and straw late in the fall works great to help protect the entire plant from winter damages.
+- WINTER PROTECTION FOR macrophylla selections: We recommend providing winter protection for the stems of your hydrangea.
+Protect the entire plant from winter damage by building a small cage around the plant with chicken wire.
+In late fall, fill it with finely ground leaves and straw.
 In March, remove the cage and mulch.
-[Note: A late freeze in the spring can also cause damage to the flower buds that have successfully overwintered.]
+[Note: A late freeze in the spring can cause damage to the flower buds that have successfully overwintered.]

 NEW MACROPHYLLA SELECTIONS ( EX.‘ALL SUMMER BEAUTY,’ ‘ENDLESS SUMMER,’ ‘BIG DADDY,’).
 THE ‘ENDLESS SUMMER’ SERIES GOES ONE STEP FURTHER AND FLOWERS ON LAST YEAR’S GROWTH AND THIS YEAR’S GROWTH.
 HARDIER SELECTION